 Shed Some Layers

-A minimalist-style will also keep your bed cool in the summer months—if you have a lot of layers on your bed (pillows and blankets), it will be a lot hotter and less airy.
 “Pillows are always a personal choice, but I prefer less in the warmer months,” Magness says.
-If you still want to keep all your throw pillows on the bed, at least swap out the heavier velvet or faux-fur ones for lighter versions in linen and cotton.
+If you still want to keep all of your throw pillows on the bed, at least swap out the velvet or faux-fur covers for lighter versions in linen and cotton.